SYJINTW/diff-gaussian-rasterization-lapisgs/README.md

-# Differential Gaussian Rasterization
+# Layered Differential Gaussian Rasterization for LapisGS

-[Update version]
 This is the modified version of differential Gaussian rasterization for object-based LapisGS representation.
+We support two main changes:
+(i) custom background: allow user to setup a custom background instead of pure color background, and (ii) layered rendering: allow user to set up the resolution of each Gaussian points during rendering

 ## Changing
 For inputs, we modify the type of background, and adding background depth and gaussians' resolutions.